Phase-space propagation and stability analysis of the 1-dimensional Schr\"odinger equation for finding bound and resonance states of rotationally excited H$_2$: Conclusions

 This phase-space propagation scheme displays advantages over spectral and pseudospectral methods, like DVR or FGH, for calculating bound and resonance states.
+The stability analysis of the phase-space structure allows to obtain important information that can be related with the features of the wave function in classically allowed or forbidden regions.
+Bound states behave as classical unstable periodic orbits meanwhile resonance states behave as stable cycles.
+The use of the arc length and the winding number as functions of the energy, for the same initial condition, produces spectra with peaks centered at the energy of bound and resonance states.
 Since phase-space propagation is an initial value method, there is not imposition of artificial boundary conditions or adjustable absorbing potentials.
-The energy momentum map allows to have a global view of the quantum states and its relationship with the classical equilibria.
-The stability analysis of the phase-space structure allows to get important information that can be related with the features of the wave function in classically allowed or forbidden regions.
-Bound states behave as classical unstable periodic orbits meanwhile resonance states behave as stable cycles.
-The use of the arc length and the winding number as functions of the energy, for the same initial condition, produces spectra with peaks centered at the exact energies of bound and resonance states.
-The width of the resonance peaks allows to estimate the lifetime of the resonances and it is related to the bound/continuum character of the resonance.
-Broad peaks are related to resonances with strong bound state character meanwhile narrow peaks are related to resonances with stronger character of continuum states.
+The use of the energy as a control variable facilitates obtaining the derivative of the winding number, $w'(\mathcal{E})$, at high energy resolution.
+The high-resolution $w'(\mathcal{E})$ allows to obtain accurate lifetimes, and minimal asymptotic amplitude resonances, by direct measure of the FWHM and the minimum of the resonance peaks respectively.
+The aforementioned advantages of the phase-space propagation method could be helpful for obtaining resonance states of heavy molecules, with centrifugal barriers reaching hundreds of bohrs, as KRb or RbCs.
+The energy momentum map offers a global view of the quantum states.
+The curves made by the energy of the classical equilibria as functions of $l$ allow to divide the $\mathcal{E}-l$ plane in regions for bound and resonance quantum states.